devmentors/DNC-DShop/README.md

 - RESTful API implementation with ASP.NET Core
 - Domain Driven Design fundamentals
 - SQL and NoSQL databases (SQL Server, MongoDB)
-- Caching with Redis
+- Distributed caching with Redis
 - Communication via websockets using SignalR
 - CQRS, Commands & Events handlers
-- Using RabbitMQ as message queue
+- Using RabbitMQ as a message queue
+- Orchestrating messages and asynchronous requests
 - Process managers and Sagas
 - Internal HTTP communication with RestEase
 - Service discovery with Consul
 - Storing secrets with Vault
-- Monitoring with Grafana, Prometheus and InfluxDB
+- Monitoring with App Metrics, Grafana, Prometheus and InfluxDB
 - Logging with Seq and ELK stack
 - Building Docker images
 - Defining Docker compose stacks